MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/newyammer-faq.md

 ## FAQ

 **Q: Can we opt out of the preview at any time?**
-A: You can remove the preview toggle for your entire network through the new Yammer preview setting in the Yammer Admin Portal.
+A: You can remove the toggle for your entire network through the new Yammer setting in the Yammer Admin Portal.
 Any users who have opted into the new Yammer experience will remain in that experience until they choose to go back to the classic experience.
-For more information about managing the available options, see [Bring the new Yammer Preview to your organization](administrative-settings-opt-in-newyammer.md).
+For more information about managing the available options, see [Bring new Yammer to your organization](administrative-settings-opt-in-newyammer.md).

 **Q: Is the new experience available for customers that have a Yammer network with EU data residency?**